01Clinical Prognostic Stage

 These classifications depend on the presence or lack of all three signals, defining the most precise care map for your unique biology.

-Additional tests and procedures often employed during the staging process to gather more information about the extent and characteristics of the cancer.
+Additional tests and procedures are often employed during the staging process to gather more information about the extent and characteristics of the cancer.

 A procedure to test if cancer has spread beyond the original tumor.
 It’s most commonly used in people with breast cancer and melanoma.
 During the procedure, healthcare providers remove small organs called sentinel nodes and test them for cancer cells.